hartwigmedical/hmftools/isofox/README.md

 Field | Description
 ---|---
-GeneId | Ensembl Id for Gene
+GeneId | Ensembl id for gene
 GeneName | Gene
 Chromosome | Chromosome of gene
 Strand | Strand of gene
-SJStart | Start position of novel splice junction SJEnd | End position of novel splice junction FragmentCount | Count of fragments supporting novel splice junction StartDepth | Total depth at SJStart position
+SJStart | Start position of novel splice junction SJEnd | End position of novel splice junction Fragments | Count of fragments supporting novel splice junction StartDepth | Total depth at SJStart position
-EndDepth | Total depth at SJ end position
+EndDepth | Total depth at SJEnd position
-Type |
-StartContext |
-EndContext |
-NearestStartExon |
-NearestEndExon |
-StartBases |
-EndBases |
-StartTrans |
-EndTrans |
-PosStrandGenes | ?
-NegStrandGenes | ?
+Type | Type of novel splice junction.
+One of:  'SKIPPED_EXON','NOVEL_EXON','NOVEL_3_PRIME_SS','NOVEL_5_PRIME_SS','NOVEL_INTRON','MIXED_TRANSCRIPT','INTRONIC' or 'INTRONIC_TO_EXONIC'
+SJStartContext | Gene context at SJStart position.
+One of 'SPLICE_JUNC','EXONIC' or 'INTRONIC' SJEndContext |  Gene context at SJEnd position.
+One of 'SPLICE_JUNC','EXONIC' or 'INTRONIC' SJDistanceStart | Distance of SJStart position from nearest splice site (0 if splic junction, >0 if intronic and <0 if exonic)
+SJDistanceEnd | Distance of SJEnd position from nearest splice site (0 if splic junction, >0 if intronic and <0 if exonic) SJMotifStart | 2 previous and 10 next ref genome bases from SJStart position SJMotifEnd | 10 previous and 2 next ref genome bases from SJStart position SJStartTranscripts | Transcript ids which contain a splice junciton which includes the SJStart splice site SJEndTranscripts | Transcript ids which contain a splice junciton which includes the SJEnd splice site OverlappingGenes | List of all genes which overlap the novel splice junction

 ### Novel retained introns